graciellehigino/ms_stop_stacking_sdms/manuscript.md

 it to update the probabilities from the HSM, or (ii) calculate the probabilities of connections, then the probability of interactions where the chance of connection is higher than a threshold, and finally using this probability as a prior on a species distribution model.
+We propose a workflow that follows the later path, with four steps described below.

 ![In the proposed workflow, probabilities of occurrence would be updated by the probabilities of new interactions where the Habitat Suitability Model suggests potential occurrence.
-For the sample sites where a species is predicted to occur where it did not occur before, the probability of this species to belong to a network where it has at least one link would be calculated based on the species richness of those cells.
-For a probability of having a link higher than a given threshold, the probability of interaction with important clades would then be assessed, and finally this probability updates the probability of occurrence.](figures/conc_fig4_chapX.png){#fig:synthesis}
+For the sample sites where a species is predicted to occur, but did not occur before, the probability of this species to belong to a network where it has at least one link would be calculated based on the species richness of those cells.
+For the cells where the probability of having at least one link is higher than 0 (or a given threshold, depending on the system), the probability of interaction with important clades would then be assessed, and finally this probability updates the probability of occurrence.](figures/conc_fig4_chapX.png){#fig:synthesis}

-- update probability of occurrence with probability of interaction with local sp pools
+### (i) Potential distribution of focal species

+A traditional habitat suitability model should be used as a first step to assess the M+A space of the species ([@fig:bam]).
+The choice of the best model will depend on a few criteria such as the nature and quality of your data, and the processes you want to investigate, as described in @Guisan2017HabSui and
+@Peterson2012EcoNic.
+A HSM will indicate where there are suitable habitats for the species, which may include areas where the species was never sampled before.
+These areas, the "error" of the model, should be the object of assessment on the next steps since it is there where the unknown information about interactions is.
+For each sample cell where the species is predicted to occur, the value of known species richness can be used to calculate potential networks with the addition of the focal species.

+### (ii) Potential networks based on species richness

+The minimum and maximum number of links that are possible depends on how many species share the same space [@MacDonald2020RevLin].
+Based on that, we can calculate the degree distributions that are possible based on Maximum Entropy [HALP @francisbanville]

+### (iii) Potential interactions where probability of at least one link is not null

-- update probability of occurrence first with the chance of finding a pair, then with the probability of interaction
+### (iv) Probability of occurrence given the probability of interactions

 - Rescuing the logics behind SDMs
 - Why should we integrate interactions with SDMs - the right way?
 - What don't we have yet?